 - Land on which a Dual occupancy (21) has been established is reconfigured in a way that results in both dwellings no longer being on the one lot.
-The reconfiguring has the effect of transforming the development from a Dual occupancy (21) to two separate Dwelling houses (22), at least one of which does not satisfy the self-assessment requirements applying to Dwelling houses.
+The reconfiguring has the effect of transforming the development from a Dual occupancy (21) to two separate Dwelling houses (22), at least one of which does not satisfy the requirements for accepted development applying to Dwelling houses.
 Land on which a Multiple dwelling (49) has been - established is reconfigured in a way that precludes lawful access to required communal facilities by either incorporating some of those facilities into private lots or otherwise obstructing the normal access routes to those facilities.
-Those communal facilities may have been required under self-assessment requirements for the use or conditions of development approval.
+Those communal facilities may have been required under the requirements for accepted development for the use or conditions of development approval.